workderpidly/gpt-ui/README.md

     • Classic Sword (built from parts with guard, custom sizing, slash animation)
     • Restore Jump
     • Value Override (scan for NumberValue objects, toggle selection, set new value)
-    • Page 4: Highlight Mode & Click Activator
+    • Page 4:
          - Highlight Mode: Toggles a SelectionBox around the part under the mouse and displays its name.
          - Click Activator: Opens a GUI listing all parts with ClickDetectors and fires them when toggled.
+         - Animation Loader: Opens a draggable GUI that has:
+              • A "Copy Animation" toggle button – when enabled, a click detector (“AnimationCopier”) is attached to any HumanoidRootPart under the mouse.
+              • When that click detector is clicked, the humanoid’s current playing animation is copied to a scrolling list.
+              • Clicking an item on the list loads that animation on the player's humanoid.
+              • A "Clear Animation" button stops any currently playing animations on the player.
     • Persistence: On teleport, a minimal bootstrap GUI appears.
-When its button is clicked (or when the "=" key is pressed), the camera is set for free zoom, the mouse is unlocked, and the full GPT UI is loaded from your public GitHub README.
+When its button is clicked (or when the "=" key is pressed), the camera is set for free zoom, the mouse is unlocked, and the full GPT UI script is loaded from your public GitHub repository's README.
     • Backup: If queue_on_teleport is unavailable, a CharacterAdded event is used.
-    • Forced Mouse Unlock: Once the "=" key is pressed at any time, a persistent heartbeat forces the mouse to unlock and the camera to allow unlimited zoom.
+    • Forced Mouse Unlock: Once "=" is pressed, a persistent heartbeat continuously unlocks the mouse.
 --]]

 -- Persistent flag: if the GUI was manually closed, do not reload.